franke-hub/SDL/src/doc/cpp/pub_debug.md

 #### Errors

-errno:

-Debug uses vfprintf to write to stdout, stderr, and the trace file, and vfprintf may set errno.
+errno: Debug uses vfprintf to write to stdout or stderr and the trace file, and vfprintf can set errno.
-This value is returned, but errno is preserved for other situations.
+This errno value is returned, but is otherwise preserved. i.e. The errno value is saved and restored around operations that can set errno but are irrelevant.

-For example, errno remains unchanged for errors detected when opening or closing the trace file.
+For example, errno remains unchanged for errors detected when using isatty to determine whether files are identical.

-An error message is written to stderr for these conditions.
+If an error occurs opening the trace file, an error message is written and stderr is used as our trace file handle.

 #### Notes